nekonomicon/Parabot/addons/parabot/Readme.txt

 5.) ...edit the different bot personalities (name, model, aggressivity,...):

-    Open the file "Characters.cfg" in the correspondant Mod-directory as explained in 3.) and have a look at the contents.
+    Open the file "characters.cfg" in the correspondant Mod-directory as explained in 3.) and have a look at the contents.
 All possible values (name, model, aim-skill, perception, aggressivity and communication) are explained in there and you can change them as you like or add completely